 We start our tour by driving through the villages behind the lines on the Somme front, many of which have barely changed since 1916.

 At Puchevillers, we look at medical arrangements behind the lines and visit the cemetery where many soldiers who died of wounds received on the Somme were buried.
 From here, we follow the casualty evacuation route to Bagneux British Cemetery in Gezaincourt to visit the graves of nurses who were killed here in 1918.

-In Doullens, we visit the town hall where a key conference took place; taking in the memorial window and the preserved conference room.
+In Doullens, we visit the town hall where a key conference took place; seeing the memorial window and the preserved conference room.
 The conference in March 1918 was an impactful moment in the war, as Allied commanders discussed the city of Amiens and the important part it would play in the battles to come.

 After lunch, we visit Vignacourt to see the ‘House of the Australians’.
 This is a new museum that has been built on the grounds of where a local man photographed thousands of soldiers in WW1, now featured in the book ‘The Lost Tommies’.
-While there, we visit Vignacourt Cemetery with its unique French soldier statue and later venturing underground into the Naours Caves to see the graffiti left by British and Commonwealth soldiers in WW1.
+While there, we visit Vignacourt Cemetery with its unique French soldier statue and later venture underground into the Naours Caves to see graffiti left by British and Commonwealth soldiers in WW1.

 Included meals: Breakfast